Utilities (gas, water, electricity, refuse) in Cape Town

 Tenants and landlords generally share the responsibility for paying utilities in Cape Town.
 Water, rates and refuse are often included in the rental while tenants are responsible for electricity and services such as telephone, Internet and, where applicable, gas.
 With the exception of electricity, the tenant will have to set up these amenities themselves when they move in.

 Buyers, on the other hand, will need to set up all utility accounts from scratch.

-and is charged on a sliding scale according to the amount used, including a free basic allocation.
-Call 086 010 3089 for water account enquiries.
+The Cape Town Municipality supplies water which is charged on a sliding scale according to the amount used and includes a free basic allocation.
 Bills can be paid online, at any Post Office and at most supermarkets.
-Water quality in cape Town is amoung the highest in the world and tap water is completely safe to drink.
+Water quality in Cape Town meets first world standards and tap water is completely safe to drink.

 Telephone and internet

-Recycling is still not common practice, although is encouraged by the City.
+Recycling is still not common practice, although it is growing and is encouraged by the City.
 It is worth making the effort to separate out recyclables and taking them to a nearby facility for processing, or to contact a company that will collect your recyclables for you.
-You can find a list of recycling depots and initiatives at Capetown.gov.za.
+A list of recycling depots and initiatives is available on the Cape Town government website.